andreitoma8/ERC20-Staking/README.md

 ```
 brownie run scripts/deploy.py --network rinkeby
 ```
-It will deploy the token, mint 1.000.000 for yourself and verify the Smart Contract on .rinkeby.etherscan.io
+The script will deploy the token, mint 1.000.000 for yourself and verify the Smart Contract on .rinkeby.etherscan.io

+Any feedback is much apreciated!
+If this was helpful please consider donating: 0xA4Ad17ef801Fa4bD44b758E5Ae8B2169f59B666F

-### Happy hacking!
+# Happy hacking!